Scout Rep

 • SKIP (<35) — Scout filters these out for you.

-Scoring weighs nine factors: trade-timing window (huge — a roofer wants an 80-day-old permit, not a 5-day-old one), freshness, project type fit, value fit, territory, distance, your relationship to the builder, how many other permits that builder is pulling, and how reachable they are.
+Scoring weighs eight factors: trade-timing window (the biggest one — when a builder is likely choosing your trade), freshness, project type fit, value fit, territory, your relationship to the builder, how many other permits that builder is pulling, and how reachable they are.
+Scout leans early on purpose: a lead you see before the builder has picked a crew beats one where the job is already underway.

 Tap any lead and ask “why did this score 82?” — Scout breaks it down factor by factor.